He was a shaper and the son of a shaper.

 Likewise, son Khleber would become one of the shapers of Fort Worth: He was a founder of one of Fort Worth’s first banks and was instrumental in bringing two railroads to town: the Texas & Pacific in 1876 and the Fort Worth & Denver City in 1882.
 He served in the Thirteenth Texas Legislature and at the Constitutional Convention of 1875.

 Father Isaac died in 1847.
 In 1850 his widow Frances Cooke Van Zandt and children were again living in Harrison County.
 Khleber was fourteen; brother Lycurgus was eleven; sister Frances Cooke was nine.
 (The Cloughs were related by marriage.)

-In his autobiography, Force Without Fanfare, Van Zandt recalled that in about 1880 he and his family lived in a five-room cottage on a farm where Trinity Park now is—two miles west of the bank, then located downtown at 1st and Main streets.
+In his autobiography, Force Without Fanfare, Van Zandt recalled that in about 1880 he and his family lived in a five-room cottage on a farm where Trinity Park now is—two miles west of his bank, then located downtown at 1st and Main streets.
 This banker’s daily commute to the office was typical of his times: He rode to work on horseback, which meant he had to cross the Trinity River.
-There were no bridges over that stretch of the river then, but the Clear Fork, as today, was shallow in places and could usually be forded.
+There were no bridges over that stretch of the river then, but the Clear Fork, as today, was shallow and limestone bottomed in places and could usually be forded.
 Unless, that is, the river was running high, as it was one morning after a heavy rain.
 Van Zandt rode down to the river on his way to his bank and saw that he could not cross.